Friedrich Paulus: Capitulation

-After Stalingrad and postwar
+After Stalingrad and post-war era

 At first, Paulus refused to collaborate with the Soviets.
-However, after the attempted assassination of Hitler on 20 July 1944, he became a vocal critic of the Nazi regime while in Soviet captivity, joining the Soviet-sponsored National Committee for a Free Germany appealing to Germans to surrender.
+However, after the attempted assassination of Hitler on 20 July 1944, he became a vocal critic of the Nazi regime, joining the Soviet-sponsored National Committee for a Free Germany which appealed to Germans to surrender.
+In response, Germany put his wife as well as his daughter Olga von Kutzschenbach into Sippenhaft.
 He later acted as a witness for the prosecution at the Nuremberg Trials.
 He was allowed to move to the German Democratic Republic in 1953, two years before the repatriation of the remaining German POWs.

 During the Nuremberg Trials, Paulus was asked about the Stalingrad prisoners by a journalist.
 He told the journalist to tell the wives and mothers that their husbands and sons were well.
-Of the 91,000 German prisoners taken at Stalingrad, half had died on the march to Siberian prison camps, and nearly as many died in captivity; only about 6,000 survived and returned home.
+However, of the 91,000 German prisoners taken at Stalingrad, half had died on the march to Siberian prison camps, and nearly as many died in captivity; only about 6,000 survived and returned home.

-After his return to the German Democratic Republic in 1953, Paulus gave a press conference in Berlin on 2 July 1954 in the presence of Western journalists, titled "On the vital issues of our nation".
+After his return to the German Democratic Republic in 1953, Paulus gave a talk in Berlin on 2 July 1954 in the presence of Western journalists, titled "On the vital issues of our nation".
 In it, he paid respect to the memory of General Heinz Guderian, who had died a little over a month previously, and criticized the political leaderships of the German Empire and Nazi Germany for causing the defeats of the German Army in both world wars:

 He also criticized United States foreign policy as aggressive and called for a reconciliation between the Germans and the French:

 Finally, he supported former German Chancellor Heinrich Brüning's appeal for a betterment of relations between West Germany and the Eastern Bloc, agreed with Brüning's criticism of West German Chancellor Konrad Adenauer's overtly pro-American policy, and expressed his hope for a German reunification: